Guide · interview-logistics

 - After phone screen: three sentences, brief thank-you

-- After technical loop: four sentences, mention the team you spoke with
+- After a take-home or technical loop: four sentences, mention the team you spoke with

-- After final round: five-to-six sentences, more specific gratitude
+- After the final onsite: five-to-six sentences, more specific gratitude

 - After verbal offer: call the recruiter first (don't drop offer-decline by email), then follow up with the written decline same day